eliostvs/tomate-gtk/README.md

 - [Indicator plugin (tomate-indicator-plugin)][indicator-plugin] Shows the timer countdown in the indicator area **when the timer is running** (requires libappindicator).
 - [Status Icon plugin (tomate-statusicon-plugin)][statusicon-plugin] Shows the timer countdown in the status area **when the timer is running**.
 - [Launcher plugin (tomate-launcher-plugin)][launcher-plugin] Shows the timer countdown and the total of sessions in the launcher (ubuntu only).
+- [Exec plugin (tomate-exec-plugin)][exec-plugin] Run commands when the timer starts, stops or finishes.

 Bugs and Suggestions
 -------------------